metalama/website/support/policies.md

 5. All public APIs have undergone extensive critical review.
 6. Code analysis warnings have been addressed for public APIs.
 7. Integration with new features and old features has been tested.
-8. All bugs with a higher priority than Later have been fixed.
+8. All bugs with a higher priority than those marked as "later" have been fixed.

 ## Security Standards